-The Pipestone System has also become a piece of the transition plan for his farm.
+The Pipestone Management has also become a piece of the transition plan for his farm.
 He has established a partnership with two long term employees – one who has been with the farm for 27 years and another for 12 years.
-Transferring or selling shares in Pipestone System assets can be one piece of transition planning.
+Transferring or selling shares in Pipestone Management assets can be one piece of transition planning.

 “The question is how you deal with an operation like this when you are done.
 You don’t just want to throw the keys on the desk and walk away.
 You want to have someone who will come in and run it as you have, or at least use most of the existing assets,” he said.

 Other services from Pipestone have helped Don to continue improving the farm over the years, including marketing finished hogs through Big Stone Marketing, working with system nutrition team for improving formulating rations and with record-keeping services to look for ways to improve production, health and efficiencies.